tylerjaquish3/ffb/README.md

 - fun facts current season margin doesnt update new_leader and is not accurate
 - aj is missing 2012 defenses for multiple weeks (NYG)
 - make constitution roster history grid more readable and accurate
+- profile top stats are inaccurate when determining rank. ex: justin is #1 in postseason win % rank

 # Ideas